-The City pays for the indexation of COSF from 55% of inflation to 100% of inflation.
+The indexation of COSF benefits is funded 45% by the City and 55% by the Fund.
 This top-up to the cost of living adjustment is approved each year through the City's budget process.
-The estimated pension obligation if the indexation provided by the City stops after January 1, 2024 is \$19,506 (January 1, 2023 - \$18,290).
+The estimated pension obligation if the indexation provided by the City stops after January 1, 2025 is \$17,603 (January 1, 2024 - \$19,506).
 This amount is included in the total employee future benefits and pension agreements liabilities on the consolidated statement of financial position.